ZkAGI/ZkAGI_Trading_Agent/README.md

 # TradingAgent

-TradingAgent is a Python-based agent that fetches Bitcoin market analysis data, analyzes it using OpenAI, and executes a swap if the signal is "buy".
+TradingAgent is a Python-based agent that fetches Bitcoin market analysis data, analyzes it using ZkAGI transformer, and executes a swap if the signal is "buy".
 The agent uses environment variables for configuration and provides a colorful, formatted output for better presentation.
 Trading execution is being done on a TEE machine.

 Watch a video demonstration of the TradingAgent in action: